 The 1,320-square-mile Long Island Sound is heavily crisscrossed by vessels on its surface, and by energy and communications lines on its bottom—yet existing charts predate modern technology.
 A team including marine geologist Frank Nitsche is mapping the seafloor and sub-seafloor in new detail, to improve both the safety of navigation and management of natural habitats.
 The researchers are using sonar pulses to create images of the bottom, as well as taking cores of sediment from below the bed.
 Cruises concentrating on the eastern sound are planned for April 2-6, April 9-13, potentially late May, and June 25-29.
 Long Island Sound Seafloor Mapping website

 Microbeads, tiny plastic spheres commonly used in shampoos, soaps, cleaning supplies and cosmetics, are probably entering local waters in vast quantities, but no one knows how vast.
 Using a newly developed method, oceanographer Joaquim Goes and geochemist Beizhan Yan are sampling the Hudson River and nearby waters by small vessel to map microbead quantities.
 This will enable colleagues to undertake experiments to determine their potential effects on aquatic life.
 To this question, a local high-school teacher and her students are already using Lamont labs to study local fish and other organisms for the presence of absorbed plastics.
 Initial results show that many creatures are indeed absorbing the particles.
+Next cruise on the Hudson is planned for June; a cruise in Long Island Sound should happen also some time this summer.
 Article on the project / Earth Institute article on microbeads

 HUDSON RIVER SEWAGE | Water sampling by boat | SUMMER 2018